TomJB1/my-website-jekyll/_posts/2024-10-17-Shrinking bubbles.md

 But is this bad?
 I think most people would agree that [not all opinions are of equal validity](https://pluralistic.net/2024/09/19/just-stop-putting-that-up-your-ass/) or should be listened to.
 Nazis and sexists aren't worth listening to.
 Neither are anti-vaccine conspiracy theorists.

- The problem is that we will never agree in who we should listen too.
+ The problem is that we will never agree on who we should listen too.
 I find it obvious that "pro-life" anti-abortion activists fall into the don't-listen-to group but ask [over a third of Americans](https://www.pewresearch.org/religion/fact-sheet/public-opinion-on-abortion/) and they'll disagree with me.
 Maybe you even disagree with me.

 I don't have a solution, not yet anyway.
 I'm working on it though so look out for a part 2.